Slovenský Zväz Rádioamatérov

 The Slovenský Zväz Rádioamatérov (SZR) (in English, Slovak Amateur Radio Association) is a national non-profit organization for amateur radio enthusiasts in Slovakia.
 Key membership benefits of the SZR include the sponsorship of amateur radio operating awards, radio contests, and a QSL bureau for members who regularly communicate with amateur radio operators in other countries.
-SZR represents the interests of Slovakian amateur radio operators before Slovak Republic and international telecommunications regulatory authorities.
+SZR represents the interests amateur Slovak radio operators before Slovak and international telecommunications regulatory authorities.
 SZR also supports local competitions in Amateur Radio Direction Finding as well as a national team that travels to regional and world championship events.
 SZR publishes a membership magazine called Rádiožurnál SZR.
 SZR is the national member society representing the Slovak Republic in the International Amateur Radio Union.